shawntabrizi/rust-and-polkadot-workshop/rust/4/README.md

 We want keep our code organized, so we will not really start building in the `main.rs` file, but actually in separate Rust modules.
 We can think of the `main.rs` file as glue which brings everything together, and we will see that over the course of this workshop.

-## Creating Your First Module
+"Pallet" is a term specific to the Polkadot SDK, which refers to Rust modules which contain logic specific for your blockchain runtime.
+We are going to start using this term here because what we build here will closely mirror what you will see with the Polkadot SDK.

+## Balances

-Pretty much every blockchain has a module which handles the balances of users on that blockchain.
+Pretty much every blockchain has logic handles the balances of users on that blockchain.

-This module will tell you: how much balance each user has, provide functions which allow users to transfer those balances, and even some low level functions to allow your blockchain system to manipulate those balances if needed.
+This Pallet will tell you: how much balance each user has, provide functions which allow users to transfer those balances, and even some low level functions to allow your blockchain system to manipulate those balances if needed.
 Think for example if you want to mint new tokens which don't already exist.

-This is a great starting point, and the very first module we will build.
+This is a great starting point, and the very first Pallet we will build.

+## Creating a Struct

 1. Create a new file in your `src` folder named `balances.rs`